Broadband Achromatic Metalens for the Short-Wave Infrared: Design and Results

-This trend suggests that the current structure can achieve high transmission but has limited capability in preserving polarization.
-Such behavior reflects a typical trade-off between transmission efficiency and polarization control.
-This phenomenon may be attributed to the inconsistent response of the meta-atoms to different wavelengths and polarization directions. \blue{The high overall transmission (reaching ~83\%) across the band indicates low losses; thus the reduced focusing/polarization performance at the edges is due to phase control limitations rather than loss.} These results further highlight that, in broadband metalens design, achieving a balance between high transmittance and effective polarization control remains a critical challenge that must be addressed in future optimization efforts. \blue{Future efforts could explore multi-layer metasurfaces or novel geometries to maintain polarization control across broad bandwidths, potentially alleviating this trade-off.}
+Overall, the structure achieves moderate-to-high transmission (up to $\sim$83\%) indicates low loss; thus, the reduced focusing/polarization performance at the band edges is mainly due to phase-control limitations rather than absorption, and is likely associated with a structured (spatially varying) polarization state at focus (i.e., a vectorial focal field).
+These results provide a thorough characterization of the transmission--polarization trade-off in broadband metalens design.
+Future work could explore multi-layer metasurfaces or alternative geometries to better maintain polarization control across broad bandwidths and mitigate this trade-off.